cmerola67/ALIDA-MANUAL/ALIDA_Reference Manual.md

 2. Automatic signal processing, filtering, and feature extraction,

-3. Data mining and knowledge discovery for diagnosis and prognosis,4.
+3. Data mining and knowledge discovery for diagnosis and prognosis,

-    Providing clear and concise information and advice on defects to the user,
+4. Providing clear and concise information and advice on defects to the user,

-> 5\.
-Self-adaptation and optimization control.
+5. Self-adaptation and optimization control.

 ZDM Monitoring systems highlight that, in order to achieve zero defect manufacturing, new cost-effective tools for monitoring and optimizing